 Dean Atkins received a Bachelors from Vassar College in 1997 (double major in Computer Science and Cognitive Science), Doctorate from the University of Rochester in 2003 (Brain and Cognitive Sciences).
 Dean Atkins came to Colby in the fall of 2002 as a sabbatical replacement professor in psychology right out of graduate school, and stayed on in the psychology department for three years.
 In the spring of 2005 he took over as Posse mentor for Colby Posse Four and subsequently became the mentor of all Posse students through 2008.
 Dean Atkins still maintains a lab in the psychology department and remains interested in exploring decision making and human and artificial intelligence.

-Russell Johnson is the Posse mentor for Posse Ten, and is an Associate Professor of Biology.
-He teaches a variety of courses including The Cellular Basis of Life, Plant Physiology, Plants of the Tropics, and Molecular Biology.
-He recently served as chair of the Biology Department and has worked on many campus committees including Academic Affairs, Admissions and Financial Aid, Cultural Events, and Off-Campus Studies.
+Professor Russell Johnson is the Posse mentor for Posse Ten.
+He teaches The Cellular Basis of Life, Plant Physiology, Genetics, Plants of the Tropics, and Molecular Biology.
+He has served as chair of the Biology Department and is currently chair of the Divison of Natural Sciences.
+He has worked on many campus committees including Academic Affairs, Admissions and Financial Aid, Cultural Events, and Off-Campus Studies.
 He has been active for many years in the Faculty Allies, a group of faculty members that provides support for students of color.
 He participates in the Colby Achievement program (CAPS) and Colby Research Scholars (CRS), programs that provide research opportunities for students that are traditionally underrepresented in the sciences.

 Professor Johnson received a bachelor's degree in Biology from the Colorado College in 1984, and a PhD in Plant Physiology from Washington State University in 1989.
 After doing plant research and teaching at the University of Calgary and Montana State University, he came to Colby in 1996.
 He maintains an active research lab where he and his students investigate how plant cells respond to the stress hormone abscisic acid.
 Russell lives in Waterville with his wife Michele and daughter Ursula.